ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To enable ACME account binding, a CA needs to provide the ACME client with a MAC key and a key identifier, using some mechanism outside of ACME.
 The key identifier MUST be an ASCII string.
-The MAC key SHOULD be provided in base64url-encoded form, to maximize compatibility between provisioning systems and ACME clients.
+The MAC key SHOULD be provided in base64url-encoded form, to maximize compatibility between non-ACME provisioning systems and ACME clients.

 The ACME client then computes a binding JWS to indicate the external account holder's